-How to help prevent your dog from getting cancer
+What could help prevent your dog from getting cancer?

-As well as this, staying on top of your dog’s dental health can reduce the risk of oral cancers.
-But preventing cancer in dogs is tricky – much the same as it is with humans.
-The best strategy is to educate yourself on the following warning signs, so your vet can catch and treat it early.
+As well as trying to reduce your dog’s risk of cancer, you should educate yourself on the warning signs, so your veterinarian can catch and treat it early.

 What are the warning signs of cancer in dogs?

 Unfortunately, your furry friend can’t tell you when something’s wrong.
 Being able to spot the early warning signs of cancer is key in its prevention and treatment.
 Although there’s not one symptom to look out for, if you notice one or more of these potential warning signs, we recommend reaching out to your vet:

 Although this is the most commonly thought of sign of cancer, it’s important to note that not every single tumour is cancerous.
 There are two types of tumours: